mondayCoding/witchfront/BestPractice.md

 ### Component wrapping

 In React, all components are required to have a single root tag.
-Sometimes this leads to wrapping components in tags that have no real purpose other than wrapping component. (usually pair of <div> tags)
+Sometimes this leads to wrapping components in tags that have no real purpose other than wrapping component. (usually pair of div-tags)
 In these cases wrapper tags should be replaced with <React.Fragment> to avoid purposeless HTML-output.

 ### Stateless component VS Class component